Chaos;Head – The story of a Whiny;Loser

 Raging Loop – More Rage than Loop

 It had been a while since I played a visual novel.
 Root Letter had left an unpleasant musty and earthy taste in my mouth, and only a crack gumshoe can predict when the next Jake Hunter will come out.
 Raging Loop has fairly good reviews and seemed somewhat well regarded by fans, who I learned too late I should deeply distrust because a huge swath of them are pervy weebs looking for hot anime girlfriends.
 Raging L, which I will hereby refer to as R Loop for brevity, is a horror themed Japanese visual novel with very limited gameplay – basically just selecting the answer to a question every hour or two.
 This is fine to me but may put off people who have played a video game or read a book.
-I have a few positive things to say about R Loop and a lot of negative stuff, including one or two things I think completely pacify the rage… cross the loop? → Start your journey now, my Lord.
+I have a few positive things to say about R Loop and a lot of negative stuff, including one or two things I think completely pacify the rage… cross the loop? → Mrs. Article, you’re trying to seduce me.

 Review – Apollo Justice: Ace Attorney